GripZViSx/Server-Cloner-with-perms/README.md

 5. Then select this code
 6. Click Create Repl
 7. Wait it to be loaded
-8. Now it will ask for language and run command , put thr following things in there to make it run :-
+8. Now it will ask for language and run command , put the following things in there to make it run :-
 ```
 language = "python3"
 run = "python main.py"